ICRS/icroboticsbot/README.md

 # icroboticsbot

-Discord bot for the Imperial College Robotics Society discord server
+Discord bot for the Imperial College Robotics Society discord server using Docker and Kubernetes

 Discord Bot has been split into 5 microservices: